 In the early '80s, miles driven (rolling 12 months) stayed below the previous peak for 39 months.

-Currently miles driven has been below the previous peak for 49 months - and still counting!
+Currently miles driven has been below the previous peak for 69 months - almost 6 years - and still counting.

 The second graph shows the year-over-year change from the same month in the previous year.